Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Preliminaries

 \end{thm}

 \

-In the remaining of this section, we always assume $\F$ is locally free which may in general be unstable.
+In the remainder of this section, we always assume $\F$ is locally free which may be unstable in general.
 This situation is more involved.
 Suppose the Harder-Narasimhan filtration of $\F$ is given as in (\ref{eqn2-2}), and denote by $S(\F)$ the subset of $X$ where $Gr^{HNS}(\F)$ is not locally free.
-Given any Hermitian metric $H$ on $\F$, by \cite{UY}, each $\F_{i}$ can be identified with a weakly holomorphic projection map $\pi_i \in W^{1,2}(\F^*\otimes \F)$ which is smoothly defined outside $S(\F)$ and satisfies the following: \begin{itemize} \item[(a).] $\pi_i=\pi_i^*=\pi_i^2$.
+Given any Hermitian metric $H$ on $\F$, each $\F_{i}$ can be identified with a weakly holomorphic projection map $\pi_i \in W^{1,2}(\F^*\otimes \F)$ (see section $6$ in \cite{UY}), which is smoothly defined outside $S(\F)$ and satisfies the following: \begin{itemize} \item[(a).] $\pi_i=\pi_i^*=\pi_i^2$.
 This means that $\pi_i$ is a self-adjoint projection map. \item[(b).] $(\Id-\pi_i)\bp_{\F}\pi_i=0$.
-This condition is equivalent to that $\F_i$ being a holomorphic sub-bundle outside $S(\F)$. \end{itemize} In particular, $(\bp_{\F}\pi_i) \pi_i=0$, and taking adjoint we also have $\pi_i \p_\F \pi_i=0$, where $\partial_\F$ is the $(1, 0)$ component of the Chern connection on $End(\F)$ determined by the chosen metric $H$.
+This condition is equivalent to $\F_i$ being a holomorphic sub-bundle outside $S(\F)$. \end{itemize} In particular, $(\bp_{\F}\pi_i) \pi_i=0$, and taking adjoint we also have $\pi_i \p_\F \pi_i=0$, where $\partial_\F$ is the $(1, 0)$ component of the Chern connection on $End(\F)$ determined by the chosen metric $H$.
+Those simple observations will be used in the following calculations.

 Now we define

 where $\mu_i=\mu(\F_i/\F_{i-1})$.
 Denote by $X_0=X\setminus \S(\F)$.
 Then we have an orthogonal splitting over $X_0$ as

 where $Q_i:=\F_i/\F_{i-1}$ is naturally identified as a sub-bundle of $\F_i$, given by the orthogonal complement of $\F_{i-1}$ in $\F_i$.
 The splitting gives $\F$ another holomorphic structure $\bp_{S}$ outside $S(\F)$, and this together with the fixed Hermitian metric defines a Chern connection which we deonte by $A_{(H,\bp_S)}$. \begin{rmk} By definition,